ronakjain90/tamilnadu-energy-calculator/README.md

 # TNSEC 2050 Calculator

-A web interface to the Tamilnadu State Energy Calculator 2050
+A web interface to the Tamil Nadu State Energy Calculator 2050

 Further detail on the project: http://indiaenergy.gov.in